hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 end
 ```

-For an aynchronous reset we add the reset signal to
+For an asynchronous reset we add the reset signal to
 the sensitivity list.
 The always block now gets triggered
 if the clock goes high, or the reset.